Faith in Arts: Conversations

-Faith in Arts: An Exploration of the Intersections of Art, Faith, and Spirit
+Faith in Arts Institute: An Exploration of the Intersections of Art, Faith, and Spirit

 May 13-17, 2020

 The Faith in Arts Institute is presented by UNC Asheville and Black Mountain College Museum + Arts Center with support from the Center for Jewish Studies at UNC Asheville, the Osher Lifelong Learning Institute at UNC Asheville, a grant for the humanities from The Andrew W. Mellon Foundation, the Henry Luce Foundation as part of their Theology Responsive Grant program, the Center for Contemplative Mind in Society, Bob and Carol Deutsch, and the Asheville Jewish Community Center.

 Join us for four days of workshops, artist talks, readings, performances, exhibitions, contemplative practice and conversation.